mother-of-all-self-hosting/mash-playbook/docs/services/stirling-pdf.md

 #                                                                      #
 ########################################################################
 ```

 ### Optional Configuration

-you can decide if you want to configure via environment variables or a configuration file.
+You can decide if you want to configure via environment variables or a configuration file.
 Environment variables outrank the configuration file.

 To set addition environment variables use `stirling_pdf_environment_variables_extensions` in your `vars.yml` file.
 To use the configuration file, use `stirling_pdf_extra_config` in your `vars.yml` file.